PARC-Robotics/PARC2025-Engineers-League-Phase2/README.md

 # PARC2025-Engineers-League-Phase2
-This repository provides information how to setup the docker container to be used in the real world phase of the PARC 2025 Engineers League competition in Senegal.
+This repository provides information how to setup the docker container to be used in the real world phase (phase 2) of the PARC 2025 Engineers League competition in Senegal.
+Information on how to play recorded rosbags are also shown.

 ## Download Docker